 One of our earlier varieties and still a very worthwhile rose.
 It is closely related to the old Gloire de Dijon and it has inherited both its lovely glistening apricot color and its delicious fragrance.
 It forms a short bush, suitable either for rose bed or border.
 The flowers are at first attractively rounded, opening to a shallow cup.
 It has a remarkable and unusual fragrance with aspects of lilac and mimosa.
 The name comes from Shakespeare’s play,'Titus Andronicus'.

 3 ft. x 3 ft.

-3+ $21.25 each
+3+ $25.15 each

 This item is currently out of stock.
 If you wish to order it for next season (shipment in Jan-May 2016) it will be reserved for you (please Add to Basket).